-- Immediately cover spent/flat button batteries with sticky tape, place in a tied plastic bag/container stored out of the reach of children and remove from centre. - Dispose at local recycling collection location ASAP.
-Local council websites often list disposal points.
+Immediately remove spent/unused batteries from your centre by covering them in sticky tape and placing them in a tied plastic bag/container stored out of the reach of children.
+Dispose at local recycling collection location ASAP.
+Local council websites often list additional disposal points.